 Funding: Valuing Nature Network

-Summary: Prue has teamed up with Matt Smith (the JNCC) and a Valuing Nature Program intern, Tom Smith who is undertaking an analysis of international biodiversity targets (e.g. CBD Aichi Targets and Sustainable Development Goals) to illustrate their relevance to the private sector.
-The ultimate aim of this work is to help the international biodiversity goals become significantly more visible and relevant to everyday business activities.
+Summary: Prue teamed up with Matt Smith (the JNCC) and a Valuing Nature Program intern, Tom Smith who undertook an analysis of international biodiversity targets (e.g. CBD Aichi Targets and Sustainable Development Goals) to illustrate their relevance to the private sector.
+The ultimate aim of this work was to help the international biodiversity goals become significantly more visible and relevant to everyday business activities.
 This report is aimed at businesses already undertaking actions for biodiversity, helping make the links between their actions and international policy clearer; and for businesses commencing their journey in exploring relevant actions that they could undertake to address their impacts and dependencies on nature and contribute to the international biodiversity goals.

 The outputs from this work are informing strategic engagement of UK government, its agencies and Multi-lateral Environmental Agreements Secretariats with the private sector, and have directly feed into UK preparations for meetings such as business and biodiversity discussions at the Convention for Biological Diversity COP14 in 2018.
 It will also be used to inform the UK government’s mainstreaming biodiversity agenda, encouraging and enhancing private sector biodiversity action, and work towards the CDB Post-2020 Biodiversity Strategy.